hapax/hapax.github.io/assets/maximal.md

 ### 2.1.
 Einstein's outrageous proposal<a id="sec-2-1" name="sec-2-1"></a>

-The laws of electromagnetism predict that, in vacuo, light travels at a speed
+The laws of electromagnetism predict that, in vacuum, light travels at the speed

 $$
 c = 3.0 \times 10^8 \text{ m/s}.
 $$

-The equations make no mention of relative motion, or any sort of background medium in which light propagates.
-But most physicists of the 19th century were convinced that light travelled through a medium called the *aether*, in the same way that sound travels through air.
+Most physicists of the 19th century were convinced that light had to travel through a medium, which they called *aether*, in the same way that sound travels through air.
-And if you moved relative to the aether, you would measure a different speed of light.
+If you move relative to the aether, you will measure a different speed of light.

-An exception was Einstein.
-He thought that the laws of
+But the laws of electromagnetism make no mention of the aether, or relative motion.
-electromagnetism were so beautiful, and self-evidently complete. that if they made no mention of a medium then none was required.
+Albert Einstein viewed these laws as so beautiful, and self-evidently complete, that if they made no mention of the aether then none was required.
-Without a medium, there is no relative motion to account for changes in the measured speed of light.

-There were also experimental clues that the aether did not exist.
-Since the earth moves in a circle around the sun, it is likely to be moving relative to the aether (assuming it exists).
-This means that light should travel at different speeds in different directions, and in 1887, Michelson and Morley, devised a clever experiment to measure these differences.
+Since the earth should move relative to the aether (it executes circular motion, and the aether presumably does not), Michelson and Morley were able to devise a clever experiment to detect differences in the speed of light in different directions.
 Famously, they found no difference at all!
-Light appeared to move at the same speed in all directions, in direct conflict with the aether hypothesis.

-With these clues, Einstein arrived at a simple but outrageous proposal:
+But if there is no aether, and no change in the speed of light as we move at different speeds, we are left with an outrageous proposition:

 ---